-COVID-19
+COVID-19 and Civil Unrest

-The devastating impact of the COVID-19 pandemic on personal finances has wrought a heavy blow to the Company's net interest income and overall operating margins.
-Nonetheless, while the 2021 year-end results are reflective of a very challenging operating environment, the Company and its clients have demonstrated strong resilience evidenced by the year-on-year stability of the customer deposit book.
-In addition, the Company's liquidity and capital positions are currently within predetermined thresholds while the client loans and advances book has increased by 10% from R1,77 billion to R1,95 billion as at 31 March 2021.
+The continued impact of the COVID-19 pandemic on personal finances has had a heavy blown to the Company's net interest income and the customer deposit book growth.
+This has had a huge impacted on the overall financial performance and the major contributors to the reported losses.
+Over and above the COVID-19 pandemic, Ithala suffered further losses as result of the civil unrest.
+Nonetheless, while the 2022 year-end results are reflective of a very challenging operating environment, the Company's liquidity and capital positions still above the predetermined thresholds while the client loans and advances book has increased by from R1.95 billion to R2.05 billion as at 31 March 2022.